Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 # Datasets

-## datasets: GrapeRankRatings, GrapeRankRatings, GrapeRankScorecards
+## datasets: GrapeRankRatings, GrapeRankScorecard, GrapeRankScorecards, GrapeRankParameters

 These datasets may take the form of sql tables or objects